La Flèche

 La Flèche ([la flɛʃ]) is a town and commune in the French department of Sarthe, in the Pays de la Loire region in the Loire Valley.
 It is the sub-prefecture of the South-Sarthe, the chief district and the chief city of a canton, and the second most populous city of the department.
-The city is part of the Community of communes of the Pays La Flèche.
+The city is part of the community of communes of the Pays La Flèche.
 The inhabitants of the town are called Fléchois.
-It is classified as an area of art and history.

 The Prytanée National Militaire is located in La Flèche.

 Geography

 La Flèche is located on the Loir River and is also on the Greenwich Meridian.
 It is located halfway between Le Mans (45 km) and Angers.